Arkham Intelligence has confirmed what may be the biggest Bitcoin theft on record and it stayed hidden for nearly five years.

-The heist unfolded with surgical precision according to Arkham's forensic report.
-On December 28, 2020, attackers drained 90% of LuBian's Bitcoin reserves in a single transaction.
-Two days later, they siphoned another $6 million in crypto assets.
-Security experts attribute the breach to critical flaws in LuBian's private key generation system, which enabled brute-force exploitation of wallet vulnerabilities.
+Arkham’s report traces the breach back to two transactions.
+On December 28, 2020, nearly 90% of LuBian’s Bitcoin holdings vanished in a single transfer.
+Two days later, another $6 million in crypto assets disappeared.
+Security researchers believe the thieves exploited weaknesses in LuBian’s private key generation, making it possible to brute-force wallet access.

 Track the $14.5B LuBian Bitcoin heist in real-time: